sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

  1. Within this storage account, create a container named `basicdemo`.

- 1. You can upload files to the blob storage using [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) or [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer).
+ 1. You can upload the sample files from the \resources\dataset folder to the blob storage using [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) or [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer).
 There are other methods to upload data to Azure, but we don't  suggest them for this training.

 >Tip!
 If you are using Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.